civicrm/civicrm-dev-docs/docs/extend-stages.md

 non-profit organizations, we can share our new enhancements and extensions &mdash; and build a richer whole for the entire ecosystem.

-Of course, this sharing arrangement means that many members of the community have split roles.
-For example:
+Of course, this collaboration means that we're all engaged in some give-and-take.
+We alternate between two roles:

--   **Consumers** want to quickly browse the available extensions, pick the ones which look best, and install them.
-They expect the extensions to just work &mdash; both now and going forward (with future upgrades).
+-   **Consumers**: Sometimes we're the receivers.
+We want to quickly browse the available extensions, pick the ones which look best, and install them.
+We expect the extensions to work &mdash; both now and going forward (with future upgrades).
--   **Developers** enjoy building great functionality, and want to invite people to use their products, but need to juggle the publishing tasks (like testing and maintenance releases) with the goals and resources provided by their bosses and clients.
+-   **Developers**: Sometimes we're the providers.
+We enjoy building great functionality, and want to invite people to use our products, but need to juggle the publishing tasks (like testing and maintenance releases) with the goals and resources provided by our bosses and clients.

-With our extension life cycle processes, we seek to build an ecosystem that meets the needs of both consumers and developers, while acknowledging that many people often play both roles.
+With the extension life-cycle described here, we seek to build an ecosystem that balances the needs of both consumers and developers.

 ## Definitions